Nursery

 'Jigsaw', our PSHE scheme

-Is a robust and detailed scheme which supports personal, social, health and emotional development.
+This is a robust and detailed scheme which supports age appropriate personal, social, health and emotional development across the school.

 Each half term there is a different theme with weekly discussions, songs and stories that are supported by Jigsaw Jenie.

-Our theme this half term is 'Changing Me'
+Our theme this half term is 'Being Me'

 Books are a wonderful way to support children's understanding of different emotions.
 Often story time is quieter and relaxing for children which allows conversations to flow more easily if they want to share how they are feeling.